-One Silver Driver may be allowed to drive alone with permission from the SRO Sporting Board for Case A only.
-In this case, additional time in the pit stop can be added by the Sporting Board.
-A Silver driver, driving alone with permission must take part in Qualifying 1 and Qualifying 2.
+One Silver Driver may be allowed to drive alone with permission from the SRO Sporting Board for Sprint competitions.
+In this case, additional time in the pit stop may be added by the Sporting Board.
+A Silver driver, driving alone with permission must take part in both Qualifying 1 and Qualifying 2.
 Decisions will be made on a case-by-case basis and evaluated before and during each Event.
-Except for cases of force majeure accepted as such by the Stewards, any solo driver must get out of the car during the mandatory pit stop.
+Except for cases of force majeure accepted as such by the Stewards, any solo driver must vacate the vehicle, close the door, before then re-entering the car during the mandatory pitstop in the race.

-b) The Monochrome GT4 Australia Series Pro-Am Cup
+b) The Monochrome GT4 Australia Series Silver-Am Cup